A Natural Introduction to Fine-Tuning: Some examples from physics

-Some theories which try to resolve this issue are the consideration of an inhomogeneous metric \cite{Wang2020}, the scalar field expectation does change with time, subuniverses due to fluctuations in this scalar field, first-order phase transitions, quantum measurements, modified gravity, etc. \cite{weinberg1989cosmological}.
+Since $\Lambda \ll \lambda$ this means that $1+\lambda' / \lambda$ is extremely small and this is \emph{the Cosmological Constant Problem}.\\ Some theories which try to resolve this issue are the consideration of an inhomogeneous metric \cite{Wang2020}, time-dependent scalar field expectation values, sub-universes due to fluctuations in this scalar field, first-order phase transitions, quantum measurements, modified gravity, etc. \cite{weinberg1989cosmological}.